7 Year Bitch: Break-up

 In early 1997, the band began recording material for what was to be their fourth album.
 The band moved from Seattle to California, Elizabeth Davis and Valerie Agnew to San Francisco, and Selene Vigil to Los Angeles.
 With the recent departure of their guitarist, Roisin Dunne and the geographical separation between bandmates, Seven Year Bitch's career came to a close after a final tour with San Francisco's Lost Goat.
 The break-up was, fittingly, seven years after their formation, mirroring the popular belief of the "seven-year itch".

 Aftermath

 Following the break-up of 7 Year Bitch, bassist Elizabeth Davis joined the San Francisco-based band Clone, with whom she performed until 2003.
 In 2005, she helped to form the band Von Iva.
-Guitarist Lisa Faye Beatty became involved with filmography, played for the band Smoochknob, and held a solo act called Elfay.
+Guitarist Lisa Fay Beatty became involved with filmography, played for the band Smoochknob, and held a solo act called Elfay.
 She went on to open show for the band Sleepytime Gorilla Museum.
 Vocalist Selene Vigil formed a gothic/psychedelic-influenced band by the name of Cistine in 2000.
 She later released the solo album That Was Then in 2010, followed by Tough Dance in 2017.
 Roisin Dunne joined the band The Last Goodbye in 2006.

 Their songs "The Scratch" and "Icy Blue" were featured in the movie Mad Love with Drew Barrymore and Chris O'Donnell.